Planned Giving

 Ways you can leave a bequest to Arlington Free Clinic include:

-• Include a bequest to Arlington Free Clinic in your will or trust
+• Include a bequest to Arlington Free Clinic in your will

 A bequest can be made in several ways: